 - Use a POS system that makes browsing and buying products seamless.
 Admit it: You’ve walked out of at least one business because the line was too long, or moving slow.
 Digital displays and self-checkout kiosks can make queue management a breeze.
 And they free up your customer service reps to have more substantive conversations with shoppers.

-Each of our retail solutions, including Foyer, Cegid, NCR Counterpoint, and Revel improves the customer experience in different ways.
+Each of our retail solutions, including, Cegid, NCR Counterpoint, and Revel improves the customer experience in different ways.
 Schedule a consultation with one of our retail solutions experts to determine what’s the best match for your budget and business model.